 While Costa Rica does have laws to protect locals who have lived and cared for a property for many years, it is not typical in the more developed areas of the country.
 Even so, if you plan on leaving your property for long periods of time, we suggest you hire a management team, such as ourselves, to check on it from time to time and take action if necessary.
 Many folks are happy hiring a local caretaker to check on it – but sometimes the language barrier can be difficult if you or they do not speak Spanish, and sometimes it is hard to know who to trust.

-So you like Paradise Management, but you saw some properties on other websites you want to see?
+So you like Paradise Management/Blue Tierra Realty, but you saw some properties on other websites you want to see?
 Or can’t quite find what your looking for?

-Lets go see those other properties!
+Let us represent you, and lets go see those other properties!
 We work with all legitimate agencies and agents.
-We represent you and your interests and we are looking to help you find your own slice of Paradise.
-And if you don’t see what you are looking for on our site, let us know – things can come and go quickly and sometimes we know of properties that are not even listed.
+We will watch out for your interests and help you find your own slice of Paradise.
+And if you dare looking for something specific, let us know – things can come and go quickly and sometimes we know of properties that are not even listed.
 If we know what you are searching for, you can be the first to know when we find it!
 Pura vida!